dginhoux/ansible_role.ginhouxnet.iptables/README.md

 Requirements
 ------------

-This ansible role will only run on identified OS defined on meta/main.yml
+This role is built to only run on platforms defined in `meta/main.yml`

 Role Variables
 --------------

-Read defaults/main.yml
+Necessary variables are defined on `defaults/main.yml`

 Dependencies
 ------------

+none

 Example Playbook
 ----------------